jasperRob/eurorack/README.md

 **What is this?**

-I would like to track my journey into the wonderful world of Eurorack Modular Synthesisers, so I have designated this repo to exactly that.
+I would like to track my journey into the wonderful world of Eurorack Modular Synthesisers, so I have designated this repo for exactly that.

 &nbsp;